Welcome to the School of Natural Sciences

 Science, technology, and mathematics are the future of Australia.
 The School of Natural Sciences trains the next generation of leaders in these fundamental subjects.

 Chemistry is the study of chemical and physical properties of substances.
-The discipline provides training in analytical and industrial chemistry as well as areas of biological chemistry.
+The discipline provides training in analytical and synthetic chemistry as well as areas of environmental, materials and biological chemistry.
 It also provides a solid foundation for anyone needing chemistry to support specialist studies in other disciplines, such as biotechnology, biochemistry and microbiology.

 Geology is the study of the Earth.
 It includes studies of tectonic processes leading to volcanic eruptions, earthquakes, and the generation of mineral, petroleum and water in the Earth's crust.
 Areas of study can include Geophysics, Environmental Geology, Geochemistry, Petroleum Geology and Economic Geology.